 What a complex intersection of ideals in this photo – finance & faith.

 As the rain started to fall, we decided to get some umbrellas.
 We each had our own and this made the rain much more tolerable.
 We got a little wet, but it was OK with all.
-As we prepared for our ferry ride, we took a good look at the Brooklyn Bridge from the street, and of course we got some ice cream from a ship near Pier 17.
+As we prepared for our ferry ride, we took a good look at the Brooklyn Bridge from the street, and of course we got some ice cream from a shop near Pier 17.

 This was the photo of the trip, some rain and some nerds 🙂